 Participation in this Self-Regulatory Initiative is open to all COCIR member and non-member companies placing medical equipment on the European market.
-Companies willing to join the COCIR SRI can contact the Ecodesign SC Secretariat (COCIR website link)
+Companies willing to join the COCIR SRI can contact the Ecodesign SC Secretariat: corridori@cocir.org

 5. SCOPE OF THE SELF-REGULATORY INITIATIVE